Yes, it's true - the Cornhusker State is a whole lot more than corn!

 great boating and fishing, a swimming beach, picnic area.

 Reservoir State Recreation Area - Located near Kimball,

-Nebraska featuring a lake with boaters, water skiers,
+Nebraska, the lake is a favorite with boaters, water skiers,

 anglers and swimmers all sharing the water.
 Check out the north side for the designated swimming area..